The Guide Dog Breeding Program was first established in 2011 to assist with the growing demand for Guide Dogs.

 Puppies born in the Breeding Centre remain with their mothers until they are weaned and ready to be placed out in the community with their puppy raisers.
 During their first eight weeks, our puppies are carefully nurtured from birth and socialised on a daily basis.
 Here they are introduced to environmental features and special equipment, including their lead.

-Join our Puppy Pals Program and you can help ensure that each of the Guide Dog puppies born through the Breeding Centre will get the best chance to make it to graduation.
+Join our Puppy Sponsor Program and you can help ensure that each of the Guide Dog puppies born through the Breeding Centre will get the best chance to make it to graduation.